apache/aurora/docs/storage-config.md

 hours).
 This is because the scheduler will expect the cluster to look exactly as the backup does, so any tasks that have been rescheduled since the backup was taken will be killed.

+Instructions below have been verified in [Vagrant environment](vagrant.md) and with minor syntax/path changes should be applicable to any Aurora cluster.

 ### Preparation

 Follow these steps to prepare the cluster for restoring from a backup: